shakslmao/Internet-of-Things-Server-Chat-Room-/README.md

         - `(sockaddr *)&client_address`: A cast of the clients address to `sockaddr*`, specifying the destination address.
         - `sizeof(client_address)`: The size of the clients address structure.
         - The `sendto` function returns the number of bytes sent.
 This value is stored in `sent_bytes`.

 **Error Handling**
+- The `if` condition checks if the number of bytes sent does not equal the size of the `jack_message`.
+This indicates that the message was not sent successfully.
+- `DEBUG`: If an error occurs, a debug message is logged indicating the failure to send the JACK message to the new user, with the username specified for clarity.
+`delete client_addr;`: If sending the message fails, this line deallocates the memory allocated for the users address information, cleaning up to prevent memory leaks.
+- `online_users.erase(username);`: Additionally, the username is removed from the `online_users` collection, reversing the registration since the join acknowledgment failed.
+This ensures the systems state remains consistent and does not consider the user as successfully joined.